Britain's last wilderness

 "Jura" originates from the Norse word for deer, of which 6000 or so freely roam the island.
 As well as red deer, otters, wild goats, seals, sea eagles, golden eagles and many other species of bird and animal are regularly spotted.

 The Isle of Jura is where George Orwell sought solitude to write 'Nineteen Eighty-Four' and, more bizarrely, where acid house band KLF burned a million dollars.
-These days it's home to the popular Jura Fells Race (at the end of May), the unmissable Jura Music Festival (in September), the eponymous whisky and possibly the
+These days it's home to the popular Jura Fells Race (at the end of May), the unmissable Jura Music Festival (in September), the eponymous whisky and quite possibly the

 From the picturesque and challenging